-- BOSS is the collective voice of single Soldiers through the chain of command, which serves as a tool for commanders to gauge the morale of single Soldiers regarding quality-of-life issues. - BOSS also sponsors a variety of activities before, during and after deployment to maintain the morale of single Soldiers affected by increased operational tempo and deployment stress. - The BOSS program is facilitated through its three core components aimed at maintaining a balanced life: leisure and recreation, community service and quality of life. - Quality of Life: Quality of Life includes those issues that Soldiers can directly or indirectly influence to enhance their morale, living environment, or personal growth and development.
+- BOSS is the collective voice of single Soldiers through the chain of command, which serves as a to gauge the morale of single Soldiers regarding quality-of-life issues. - BOSS also sponsors a variety of activities before, during and after deployment to maintain the mor Soldiers affected by increased operational tempo and deployment stress. - The BOSS program is facilitated through its three core components aimed at maintaining a balanced la recreation, community service and quality of life. - Quality of Life: Quality of Life includes those issues that Soldiers can directly or indirectly influence to enhance the living environment, or personal growth and development.
 Issues raised during BOSS meetings will be directed to the appropriate command or staff agency for resolution on the installation.
-Army-wide issues are forwarded to the Army Family Action Plan Conference for possible DA resolution. - Recreation and Leisure: Fun activities are planned by the BOSS council working in conjunction with the MWR Advisor and CSM.
-These events are geared towards the desires of the Single Soldiers on that installation. - Community Service: BOSS makes a difference by volunteering in community projects and events.
+Army-wide issues are forwarded to the Arm Action Plan Conference for possible DA resolution. - Recreation and Leisure: Fun activities are planned by the BOSS council working in conjunction with the MWR Advisor a These events are geared towards the desires of the Single Soldiers on that installation. - Community Service: BOSS makes a difference by volunteering in community projects and events.
 This is always - voluntary in nature, and Soldiers find this to be personally rewarding. - BOSS serves the Single Soldier Community active, guard and reserve and single parents, geographical bachelors, and other branches of service and Foreign Service Members.